Dr. Pascal Bercher

 The system demo paper "A Planning-based Assistance System for Setting Up a Home Theater" at AAAI 2015 was selected as one of five to be presented at a press conference that was hold during the AAAI conference 2015.
 They selected only papers that are of interest to the public due to its relevance for today's society.

-Since the end of 2016, I am coordinating Ulm's activities of our transferproject "Do it yourself, but not alone: Companion-Technology for Home Improvement" in which our AI institute and the institute of Communications Engineering is working together with Robert Bosch GmbH.
+I was coordinating the technology transfer project "Do it yourself, but not alone: Companion-Technology for Home Improvement" from the end of 2016 to the end of 2019 (i.e., the entire project's runtime).
+In the prokect, our AI Institute and the Institute of Communications Engineering was working together with Robert Bosch GmbH.

 From 2009 to 2017 I was working in the Transregional Collaborative Research Centre SFB/Transregio 62 (SFB-TRR-62) "A companion-technology for cognitive technical systems".